We Advise Comprehensively

 - Preparation and facilitation of nomination and validation conferences

-- Hearing support: Structured preparation and execution
+- Hearing Moderation: Structured preparation and professional facilitation of decision-making sessions

 Supervisory Board Self-Evaluation